find a Clinician/Physician

 Preparation of the Operative Site and Surgical Retractors

 Wound scrubs and paints should be aqueous or non-flammable.
 It is a prudent practice to ensure that no surgical prep solution is allowed to puddle on or around the patient.
-Draping and gown materials should be flame retardant or non-flammable.
+Draping and gown materials should be flame-retardant or non-flammable.
 Cooling blankets must not contain alcohol or other flammable coolants.

 The wound itself should be surrounded with moistened towels or sponges, particularly when one first begins using the laser.
 This reduces the possibility of fire.
-Alternatives include the use of gel lubricants which can be placed in layers around the wound.
+Alternatives include the use of gel lubricants, which can be placed in layers around the wound.

 Many so-called laser retractors which feature blackened or ebonized surfaces are available.
-Such specialized instruments may be helpful when working in confined spaces when one is using visible light lasers (e.g. KTP and Argon) and near infrared lasers (e.g., Nd:YAG).
+Such specialized instruments may be helpful when working in confined spaces when one is using visible light lasers (e.g. KTP and Argon) and near-infrared lasers (e.g., Nd:YAG).
 These instruments do not absorb the longer infrared wavelength of the CO2 laser.
 To prevent significant reflection or the beam of the CO2 laser, instruments with a beaded or matte surface, or those with special coatings are required.
 For the most part, these specialized instruments are unnecessary.
-Retractors may be wrapped with wet gauze or stockingette material if a significant risk of beam reflection exists.
+Retractors may be wrapped with wet gauze or stockinette material if a significant risk of beam reflection exists.
 Plastic and acrylic retractors are also useful and inexpensive.
 However, extreme caution must be exercised to avoid striking them with the laser beam, as they will melt or burn and can cause injury to the patient.

 Acrylic blocks are serviceable as inexpensive but effective retractors.
 Quarter-inch (6 mm) acrylic sheet material can be cut into 8 x 15 x 0.6cm sections, packaged and presterilized for use.
 They can be resterilized or may be discarded after a single use.
 These retractors facilitate the application of steady traction on the wound, making incision and dissection more efficient.
-Wide malleable retractors may be wrapped with a moistened Miculicz pad or stockingette material as an alternative to the acrylic blocks.
+Wide, malleable retractors may be wrapped with a moistened Miculicz pad or stockinette material as an alternative to the acrylic blocks.
 These retractors have the advantage of being capable of being formed, which facilitates their use in deeper wounds.

 One must maintain constant vigilance when using lasers.
 The procedure must be conducted with a continuous awareness of the three-dimensional topography and anatomy of the operative site.
 Adjacent structures should be protected at all times to prevent inadvertent injury.
 Moistened Miculicz pads or towels are used to pack the wound and adjacent areas.
 Appropriate optical backstops for the particular laser in use should be employed whenever possible.
 Examples of these include the Köcher bronchocele sound, glass rods, titanium rods, and saline.